Generator

 Note

-• reactive_capability_curve has to be set to True, and id_q_capability_curve_characteristic and curve_style variables need to be populated in order to consider the reactive power limits of the corresponding characteristic.
+• reactive_capability_curve has to be set to True, and id_q_capability_characteristic and curve_style variables need to be populated in order to consider the reactive power limits of the corresponding characteristic.

-• Each generator supports only a single reactive_capability_curve.
+• Each generator supports only a single reactive power capability curve.

 • In this version, only two types of generator reactive power capability characteristics are supported: 1. constantYValue: The reactive power values are assumed constant until the next curve point and prior to the first curve point.
 2. straightLineYValues: The reactive power values are assumed to be a straight line between values.